 The Management Company reserves the right to refuse an application in full or in part for any reason.
 The monies paid as part of an application or the corresponding balances are in this case immediately returned to the applicant either into the account that he/she has specified or by post at the applicant's own risk, provided that the identity of the applicant can be reliably established in accordance with the Luxembourg money laundering requirements.
-In this case the Fund or the Management Company are not liable for any interest, costs or compensation.
+In this case, the Fund or the Management Company shall not be liable for any interest, costs or compensation.

-The recording of information which is to be provided in this connection together with the investment in the Fund is undertaken exclusively in order to comply with the provisions concerning the prevention of money laundering.
+The recording of information which is to be provided in connection with investment in the Fund is undertaken exclusively to comply with the requirements on the prevention of money laundering.
 All the documents retained in this connection are retained for five years after the ending of the business relationship.